mailcow/mailcow-dockerized-docs/docs/u_e-xmpp-enable.md

 ![Screen1](https://i.imgur.com/oLyHBke.png)

-The chosen prefix will be your XMPP domain for all XMPP-enabled users in mailcow, for example:
+The chosen prefix will be used to derive your XMPP login.

-- Mailbox cowboy@develcow.de will equal to Jabber ID  cowboy@**xmpp_prefix**.develcow.de
+A prefix **xmpp_prefix** for the mailbox user `cowboy@develcow.de` would equal to the JID `cowboy@xmpp_prefix.develcow.de`.

+!!! info
-**The passwords for mail and XMPP are the same.**
+    The login passwords for mail and XMPP are the same.
+XMPP users are authenticated against mailcow.

 Before enabling XMPP for a domain, you should create two CNAME records in DNS: